 To check the status of the firewall, use:

 In this section, we’ll cover the first steps at Webmin so that you can feel the taste of the ease of Linux server management.

 Accessing Webmin’s UI

-Once the port 10000 is opened, you can use your browser and enter your server IP address or hostname to connect to it:
+Once port 10000 is opened, you can use your browser and enter your server IP address or hostname to connect to it:

-At first login, the warning web page will appear, which tells you that the website you’re connecting to has invalid SSL certificate.
-This happens because Webmin produces its own SSL certificate during the installation, and your browser can not validate it.
+At first login, the warning web page will appear, which tells you that the website you’re connecting to has an invalid SSL certificate.
+This happens because Webmin produces its SSL certificate during the installation, and your browser can not validate it.